ameliaperry/SumOfSquaresOptimization.jl/README.md

 The following will solve a polynomial system and access a solution:
 * `sossolve(sos, deg)` solves the program, returning a solution object.
 You can optionally specify `solver="csdp"` or `solver="sdpa"`, with `csdp` being the default.
 One of these two must be installed.
-* `dump(sol)` outputs the objective, moments, and dual matrix to `stdout`.
+* `dumpsol(sol)` outputs the objective, moments, and dual matrix to `stdout`.
 These will be more readable in the future.
 * `@moment(sol, fmt, ...)` outputs the pseudo-expectation of the given polynomial, specified in `printf` style.
 * `primalobj(sol)` and `dualobj(sol)` return the objective values (which are hopefully equal).